 The 60 day rule is one of the only ways an owner has access to money in a retirement account without paying taxes or penalties on the distribution.
 An individual can take advantage of this if they are in need of immediate cash for something like an unexpected expense.
 The distribution is essentially an interest free loan from your retirement account for 60 days.
 If the money is not available within the 60 days to redeposit, taxes and possible penalties will be assessed on the distribution.
-One of our recommendations to clients is to obtain access to a home equity prior to taking the distribution.
+One of our recommendations to clients is to use an equity release calculator and obtain access to a home equity prior to taking the distribution.
 If the cash is not available before the 60 days, use the home equity line which is typically at a low interest rate to replenish the retirement account and avoid taxes and penalties.

 IRS: One 60 Day Rollover in 12 Month Rule

 The IRS recognized that individuals were taking advantage of this rule by taking multiple distributions in a single year and therefore increasing the time period.
 Beginning after January 1, 2015, the IRS changed the law to state that only one rollover can be made from one IRA to another IRA within a 12 month period.
 This rule does not apply to the following:

 - rollovers from traditional IRAs to Roth IRAs (conversions)